 Modern literature, chiefly European, from the 17th century to the present, with special attention to intellectual history and literary theory.
-Prerequisite: ENGL 101 or ENGL 101H.

 ENGL 299 Special Topics in Literature

 Special Topics in Literature will examine a body of literature that addresses a common topic, represents a particular subgenre, or represents a cultural identity.
 Readings will include a range of time periods, authors and perspectives on the topic and will be examined in their cultural contexts as well as through close reading.
 The course will be cross-cultural in scope and, whenever possible, pay attention to works by women and non-Anglo/American writers.